KobbySkywalker/KobbySkywalker/README.md

 📌 Accra, GH

-💼 Senior Mobile Engineer (iOS Swift, SwiftUI and a bit of Flutter) / Tech Lead at IT Consortium  ➡️ Heading iOS development at Creion.
+💼 Senior Mobile Engineer (iOS Swift, SwiftUI and a bit of Flutter) / Mobile Lead at IT Consortium  ➡️ VP Engineering and iOS development at Creion.

 📝 Wannabe writer.
 I made a social contract to start writing about tech. ➡️ [Medium](https://medium.com/@hosnysavage23)